Maarten14C/rintcal/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 Notes
+0 Errors | 0 Warnings | 1 Notes

-* The note (on rhub's win_devel) related to possibly misspelled words.
-I can confirm that these words are not misspelled.
+* the words identified as possibly misspelled words are not misspelled.

-* I'd like to change the package name from IntCal to rintcal please, so that it becomes clearer that this package is not officially affiliated with the IntCal Working Group (IWG).
-IWG has made their data available freely on intcal.org and this package aims to provide these data in a readable format, and to provide these data to other R packages, thus requiring less replication and updating of data.

-* If CRAN accepts the name change, I will then proceed with updating the packages with reverse dependencies to the IntCal package (rbacon, clam, coffee) accordingly.
+* corrected the code problems kindly spotted by CRAN's Victoria Wimmer: added \value tags, avoided writing in usespace, and added on.exit where par() is used; apologies for these oversights.